SaadAhmedJamal/SoftwareDevelopment_PLUS_TestRepository/README.md

 - Difficulties encontered in the group work
-If the direction of final project is set right from the start of semester, final project could be well managed within time frame of semeseter.
+If the grouping and the topic of final project is set right from the start of semester, final project could be well managed within time frame of semeseter.
 With the end of semester approaching, too many tasks to be done for the group work.